Read about the unique blend of technology offered by Ontotext - coupling text mining and RDF triplestores.

 Depending on what you need and expect from your organization’s content assets, semantic enrichment can solve some of the most common problems, allowing for:

-What semantic enrichment does is add machine-readable meaning to specific chunks of text, thus taking them to the next level, where what they contain can be boiled down to reusable information, opening the door for better search and presentation in an organization’s content or web-wide.
+It adds machine-readable meaning to specific chunks of text, thus taking them to the next level, where what they contain can be boiled down to reusable information, opening the door for better search and presentation in an organization’s content or web-wide.

 In order for a text to become a neat set of data pieces, it is put through a number of text-enrichment steps.